Greignar/tiberius/README.md

 Protection against overheating and premature discharge of the battery: decrease in brightness to 37% of the maximum (with a period of 3 minutes).

 All of the above brightness drops are reset by a single click.

-SOS signals are sent with a one-minute period.
-SOS mode brightness - 37%.
-The relative energy consumption in SOS mode is 1.85% of the maximum consumption.
-In SOS mode, there is no protection against discharge or overheating.

 The flashlight has two main modes: normal mode and configuration mode.
 In the setup mode, you can enter 9 clicks from the normal mode, and exit - turning off the flashlight.